 You can find ‘Wintergreen’ plants in quart-sized, one-, three-, and seven-gallon containers available from Fast Growing Trees.

 A close relative of the Korean variety (and a member of the same species), Japanese boxwood is another popular type.

 There are a few different cultivars of B. microphylla var. japonica available to home gardeners, but ‘Winter Gem’ is one of the most popular.

 It serves as a smaller alternative to English boxwood and grows in a compact fashion, usually only reaching two to three feet tall at maturity.

-Hardy in Zones 5-9, this variety has deep green foliage, and it can tolerate heavy pruning.
+Hardy in Zones 5 to 9, this variety has deep green foliage, and it can tolerate heavy pruning.